 EJToday is SEJ's selection of new and outstanding stories on environmental topics in print and on the air, updated every weekday.
 SEJ also offers a free e-mailed digest of the day's EJToday postings, called SEJ-beat.
 SEJ members are subscribed automatically, but may opt out here.
 Non-members may subscribe here.
 EJToday is also available via RSS feed.
 Please see Editorial Guidelines for EJToday content.

-"Citing 'clear evidence' of likely environmental damage, the Obama administration has moved toward revoking the largest mountaintop-removal permit in West Virginia history."
+"The Obama administration on Friday moved another step toward blocking the largest mountaintop-removal mining permit in West Virginia history."